-Note: In addition to these modules, the gen4-PA and uUSB-PA5/uUSB PA5-II can still be used.
-Please be reminded though that these still need a gen4-IB in order to be used for programming.
+Note: In addition to these modules, the gen4-PA and uUSB-PA5/uUSB-PA5-II can still be used.
+Please be reminded though that the uUSB-PA5/uUSB-PA5-II still need a gen4-IB in order to be used for programming.